Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Introduction

-Each lamination curve can be considered as a curve in our geometric model and thus defines an object in $\mathcal{D}(\mathscr{G}_\mathcal{T})$ (with the local system $L$ chosen to be constant with value $k$).
-We can thus associate a $\mathscr{G}_\mathcal{T}$-module $M_{\lambda}$ to a lamination $\lambda$ as the direct sum of the modules associated to the lamination curves.
-The categorical model for the $c$-matrix consists of the Euler characteristics of the $\on{Ext}$-groups between the $3$-spherical modules associated to vertices of the quiver and the $M_{\lambda}$'s.
-Using our description of the morphism objects in terms of intersections, we can match the shear coordinates and the Euler characteristic of the $\on{Ext}$-groups, which leads us to the following.
+Each lamination curve $\gamma$ gives rise to a matching datum $(\gamma,k)$ with local value $L=k$ chosen to be the trivial representation $k\in \mathcal{D}(k[t_{1}])$, and thus to a global section $M_{\gamma}^k\in \mathcal{D}(\mathscr{G}_\mathcal{T})$.
+We can hence associate a $\mathscr{G}_\mathcal{T}$-module $M_{\lambda}^k$ to a lamination $\lambda$ as the direct sum of the modules associated to the lamination curves.
+The categorical model for the $c$-matrix consists of the Euler characteristics of the $\on{Ext}$-groups between the $3$-spherical modules associated to vertices of the quiver and the $M_{\lambda}^k$'s.
+Using our description of the morphism objects in terms of intersections, we can match the shear coordinates and the Euler characteristic of the $\on{Ext}$-groups, which gives us the following.